ONLYOFFICE/docspace-api-sdk-swift/docs/FilesSettingsAPI.md

     open class func keepNewFileName(settingsRequestDto: SettingsRequestDto? = nil, completion: @escaping (_ data: BooleanWrapper?, _ error: Error?) -> Void)
 ```

+Specifies whether to ask a user for a file name on creation or not.

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/keep-new-file-name/).